 • Various unpublished properties of continuous fractional Fourier and related operators.

 3. Stochastics and Statistics:

-• New applications, topics and extensions relating to ROC (Receiver Operating Characteristic) curves and surfaces
+• New applications and extensions to ROC (Receiver Operating Characteristic) curves and surfaces,

-• Eigenfunction studies of a new type of fractional-order differential equations
+• Eigenfunction studies for a new type of fractional-order differential equations,

-• A new framework for the topological study of certain types of operator algebras
+• A new framework for study of certain operator algebras,

-• Mercer, Karhunen–Loève, and related expansion representations of integral operators
+• Mercer and related expansion representations of integral operators,

-• New Formulations and Structural results for tensors in multi linear algebra.
+• New formulations and structural results for tensors and multi–linear algebra,

 NRI welcomes opportunities to collaborate with students, academic institutions, and private individuals in these and related areas.